Ather Energy plans to set up its 2nd manufacturing facility at Hosur, Tamil Nadu | Business

 ''We are commissioning the second plant to be ready for 2022.
 With this capacity expansion, Ather is well on its way to becoming the country's largest EV producer by next year,'' said Tarun Mehta, Co-Founder-CEO, Ather Energy.

 In October, Ather Energy delivered its best-ever monthly sales, registering 12-fold growth over last year, as per the company.
-Besides, the company achieved retail revenue of USD 100 million, making it the largest EV maker by value in this segment, the company added.
+Besides, the company is achieving revenue run of USD 100 million, making it the largest EV maker by value in this segment, the company added.

 The company started its operations at the Hosur manufacturing facility earlier this year, catering to demand from across the country.
-It enables 90 percent of the manufacturing of Ather Energy's 450X and 450 Plus to be localized, including the battery pack, which is made in-house by Ather Energy.
+It enables 90 per cent of the manufacturing of Ather Energy's 450X and 450 Plus to be localised, including the battery pack, which is made in-house by Ather Energy.

 The company has committed to invest Rs 650 crore in the next five years to enhance operational efficiency and production capacity to meet the exponential surge in demand, as per the release.